danthegoodman1/node-redis-streams/README.md

 #### redisClient

-A `ioredis` redis client.
+An `ioredis` redis client.

-**Note:** using a client that never performs a write is required here, as redis cannot shared a streams connection with a client that writes.
+**Note:** using a client that never performs a write is required here, as Redis Streams cannot share a streams connection with a client that writes.
 You can to another read-only client by calling:
 ```js
 readClient = redisClient.duplicate()
 ```